lkesteloot/unsong/unsong.md

 “Any [i]other[/i] dumb objections?”
 Ana asked, play-acting a death glare at all of us.

 “I might have one,” said Eli Foss.
-“I…appreciate what you’re trying to do, Ana, but I have to remind you that kabbalah isn’t just the word for whatever cool theory you happen to come up with by combining information theory and the [i]I Ching[/i] and the doctrine of divine simplicity.
+“I... appreciate what you’re trying to do, Ana, but I have to remind you that kabbalah isn’t just the word for whatever cool theory you happen to come up with by combining information theory and the [i]I Ching[/i] and the doctrine of divine simplicity.
 It literally means ‘received tradition’.
 It’s a body of work that’s been designed and created according to specific rules set forth by the rabbis, and it’s within the tradition of a relatively insular religion that’s really strongly against mixing its concepts with those of other ideas, especially ones from different faiths the way that the [i]I Ching[/i] is from Daoism.
 So I think your theory is interesting.
 But it isn’t kabbalah.
 It’s not from the ARI, or the Baal Shem Tov, or anybody like that.
 So when you say that it’s the kabbalistic theory of the world, I think you need to walk that back a little unless you think real orthodox kabbalists are actually going around saying that God is just the binary digit ‘1’.”

 “I don’t just [i]think[/i] it,” said Ana.
 “Every single Jewish person says exactly that, twice per day.
 ‘HEAR, O ISRAEL, THE LORD OUR GOD, THE LORD IS 1.'”